HypeDigitaly/audiotranscriber/README.md

 # 🎤 **Audio Transcription Script Setup Guide**
+The entire script was created by AI (Claude 4 Sonnet).
 This script transcribes audio files to text using **OpenAI's Whisper API**.
 All settings are now **configurable at the top of the script**.

 ## 📋 **Quick Setup**